-- As to Income Tax, the years till 2019 the competent Tax Inspectorate inspected the parent company's books and all the disputed points have been settled with the Internal Committee. as to years 2020/2022, have not been inspected yet. - As to Salaries Tax, the parent company's books had been examined till 2020 and all the disputed points have been settled with the Internal committee and as to years 2021/2023 have not been inspected yet. - As to Stamp Tax, the parent company's books had been examined from year 1998 till 2018 and all the disputed points have been settled with the competent Tax Inspectorate and as to years 2019/2020 have been inspected and appealed on some disputed items and as to years 2021/2023 have not been inspected yet. - As to Property Tax, for Smart Village building the company paid tax till December 31, 2023 and for Nile City building the company paid tax till December 31, 2023.
+- As to Income Tax, the years till 2019 the competent Tax Inspectorate inspected the parent company's books and all the disputed points have been settled with the Internal Committee.
+As to years 2020/2023, have not been inspected yet. - As to Salaries Tax, the parent company's books had been examined till 2022 and all the disputed points have been settled with the Internal committee and as to year 2023 have not been inspected yet. - As to Stamp Tax, the parent company's books had been examined from year 1998 till 2018 and all the disputed points have been settled with the competent Tax Inspectorate and as to years 2019/2020 have been inspected and appealed on some disputed items and as to years 2021/2023 have not been inspected yet. - As to Property Tax, for Smart Village building, the company paid tax till December 31, 2024 and for Nile City's first building, the company paid tax till December 31, 2024.